electricimp/imp-central-impt/CommandsManual.md

 The command fails if one or both of the specified source files do not exist, or the specified Device Group does not exist.

-If the current directory contains [builder configuration file](#builder-configuration-files), the specified source files are first preprocessed by [*Builder*](https://github.com/electricimp/Builder).
-Builder settings are controlled by [Builder Configuration Commands](#builder-configuration-commands).

 The new build is not run until the devices are rebooted.
 To run it, call [`impt dg restart`](#device-group-restart) or [`impt device restart`](#device-restart).

 | Option | Alias | Mandatory? | Value Required? | Description |